-Breast surgery falls neatly into two topics, those operations that are performed in order to cure disease, infection or illness and those that are performed to enhance the cosmetic appearance of the breasts.
+Breast surgery claims fall neatly into two topics, those operations that are performed in order to cure disease, infection or illness and those that are performed to enhance the cosmetic appearance of the breasts.
 Of course it is possible to combine these operations and rarely is breast surgery performed for the curative purposes without some degree of thought to the reconstruction of the breast tissue or to the issues of cosmetic appearance following the event.
-In spite of what many solicitors may tell you, a no win no fee claim may not always be possible.
-Call or Email us to have an expert medical solicitor guide you through the process.
+In spite of what many solicitors may tell you, a claim can be made for damages for the negligence as well as contractual repayment / refunds.

 Breast augmentation — sometimes refereed to as mammoplasty — is surgery to increase breast size or redefine breast shape.
 It involves placing breast implants underneath existing breast tissue.
 For many women, this augmentation is simply a method to achieve a degree of confidence in appearance.
 For others, it's part of rebuilding the breast after operations have been performed for various conditions.

 There are of course risks associated with the procedure and here we list some (ignoring the risks that are present for all surgery), this list is far from exhaustive: